kprotil/finalproject/README.md

 Karl Protil

 This project creates a report on COVID-19 cases in Maryland.
-The report includes two main components: a table of average covid cases per 100,000 people for each count, and a scatterplot of hospital admissions per 100,000 people and covid cases per 100,000, with each point representing a county in Maryland.
+The report includes two main components: a table of average covid cases per 100,000 people for each county, and a scatterplot of hospital admissions per 100,000 people and covid cases per 100,000, with each point representing a county in Maryland.

 The table can be generated from the 02_make_table.R code found in the code file, or by making output/casetable.rds